Albert Jaegers: Life

 When the U.S. government selected sculptors to create figures for the U.S. Custom House in New York City, each of which was to represent an historic seafaring power, Jaegers won the commission to create the one for Germany, which he planned as "an armed female figure, leaning on an antique shield, inscribed 'Kiel.'"
 Following the U.S. declaration of war on Germany in 1917, Secretary of the Treasury McAdoo asked him to modify it to represent Belgium, a U.S. ally in World War I. Jaegers refused to alter it, but the sculpture was modified over his objections.
 He said his work could not be seriously modified with "a little camouflage with a relabel" and called the change of name "a somewhat dubious honor for plucky little Belgium."

 His sculptures of German-American historical figures were sometimes targeted when the U.S. and Germany were at war.
 The dedication of his figure of Monsignor Anthony Stein met with protest and threats of violence.
 The dedication of his statue of Francis Daniel Pastorius, the founder of Germantown, Pennsylvania, was delayed until after the end of World War I, and it was later removed from view during World War II.

 In 1918 he contributed a small sculpture called "The Grenade Thrower" to a show of patriotic and war-related pieces.

 Jaegers was a member of the National Sculpture Society and the National Institute of Arts and Letters.
 He was the brother of sculptor Augustine Jaegers (1878 – 1952), whose career paralleled his.

 He lived on Washington Square Park in New York City.

-He died from heart disease on July 22, 1925, in Suffern, New York, and was buried at Airmont Cemetery, there.
+He died from heart disease on July 22, 1925, in Suffern, New York.